-The success or failure of every Beta Test is heavily impacted by its team of beta testers.
+Beta Test success or failure is heavily impacted by its team of beta testers.
 If you’ve ever run a Beta Test with unqualified or disengaged test participants, then you know firsthand how their input (or lack thereof) squanders your resources and skews your results.
 By the same token, enthusiastic testers that accurately reflect your target market provide insightful Customer Validation feedback, the kind that inspires meaningful product improvements.
 The first step in consistently recruiting capable and qualified candidates while avoiding the rest is creating an airtight recruitment plan.

 In this first installation of our four-part series on finding quality beta testers, we’ll cover what your recruitment plan needs to include, how to tailor your recruitment strategy to your Beta Test, and how to set the right recruitment time frame in your test schedule.

 What You Should Include In Your Recruitment Plan

 A solid recruitment process takes the guesswork out of recruiting for your project and provides a reliable path for executing a successful recruitment.
 The process starts in the Planning Phase of your Beta Testing project, when your team is working closely with stakeholders to assess organizational needs, identify test objectives, and agree on a detailed plan of execution.

 Laying out a clear recruitment plan makes it possible for you to bring the right individuals into your Beta Test.
 And by “right individuals,” we mean members of your target market who will engage fully with your product and are able to provide consistent, high-quality feedback on it.
 It’s an authoritative outline of your goals and strategies for your project recruitment and serves as a guide for contributors and stakeholders throughout this process.

 + The core requirements (“must-have” traits) for testing